bbauska/JS-Intermediate-JS/README.md

 console.log(mathOperation(5)); // <i>Output: 25</i>
 </pre>

-Here, mathOperation is a variable that holds a reference to the square function.
-It's like storing a cooking recipe for later use.
+<p>Here, mathOperation is a variable that holds a reference to the square function.
+It's
+like storing a cooking recipe for later use.</p>

-Higher-order functions are functions that operate on other functions, either by taking them as arguments or returning them as results.
-This is akin to having a recipe that asks for another recipe.
+<p>Higher-order functions are functions that operate on other functions, either by taking
+them as arguments or returning them as results.
+This is akin to having a recipe that asks for another recipe.</p>

 <pre>
 // <i>Function as a first-class citizen</i>